aaronsky/codeowners-coverage/README.md

 ## Usage

+### As a Package

+### CLI

-`codeowners-coverage` works by loading a local Git repository, parsing its CODEOWNERS file, and crawling the disk for matches.
+`codeowners-coverage` also has a CLI.
+It works by loading a local Git repository, parsing its CODEOWNERS file, and crawling the disk for matches.
 To run, simply provide a path to a Git repository.

 ```
 codeowners-coverage ~/go/src/github.com/docker/compose